datastructures-js/heap/README.md

 ```

 ### .root()
-peeks on the root without removing it.
+returns the root without removing it.

 <table>
  <tr>